Auto-Mapping Enums

 .

-You can modify the global configuration to change this, but it will not affect enums declared using the above methods.
+You can modify this via global configuration, but this won’t affect enums declared using the methods above.

 Modifying the Global defaultEnumTypeHandler